mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 When a monitor check creates a new connection, the `connection handshake`_ response MUST be used to satisfy the check and update the topology.

-When a client successfully calls ismaster to handshake a new connection for application operations, it SHOULD use the ismaster reply to update the ServerDescription and TopologyDescription, the same as with an ismaster reply on a monitoring socket.
-If the ismaster call fails, the client SHOULD mark the server Unknown and update its TopologyDescription, the same as a failed server check on monitoring socket.
+When a client successfully calls hello or legacy hello to handshake a new connection for application operations, it SHOULD use the hello or legacy hello reply to update the ServerDescription and TopologyDescription, the same as with a hello or legacy hello reply on a monitoring socket.
+If the hello or legacy hello call fails, the client SHOULD mark the server Unknown and update its TopologyDescription, the same as a failed server check on monitoring socket.

 Clients use the streaming protocol when supported
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a monitor discovers that the server supports the streamable isMaster
+When a monitor discovers that the server supports the streamable hello or legacy hello
 command, it MUST use the `streaming protocol`_.

 Single-threaded monitoring